awsdocs/aws-directory-service-admin-guide/doc_source/microsoftadbasestep4.md

 1. Once you are logged in, in the **Start** menu, under **Windows Administrative Tools**, choose **Active Directory Users and Computers**\.

 1. You should see **corp\.example\.com** displayed with all the default OUs and accounts associated with a new domain\.
-Under **Domain Controllers**, notice the names of the domain controllers that were automatically created when you created your AWS Managed Microsoft AD in AWS back in Step 2 of this tutorial\.
+Under **Domain Controllers**, notice the names of the domain controllers that were automatically created when you created your AWS Managed Microsoft AD back in Step 2 of this tutorial\.

 Congratulations\!
 Your AWS Managed Microsoft AD base test lab environment has now been configured\.
 You are ready to begin adding the next test lab in the series\.